GLocalFlex/GLocalFlexClient/README.md

 - python main.py buy
 - python main.py sell

 or use the traderbots.sh script.
+Parameters are adjusted at the beginning of main.py.

 TODO:
 - logging
+- test to find the best parameters
 - increasing speed